 - Create an inclusive educational living and learning environment consistent with the mission and philosophy of the department, the division, and the college.
-Participate in the recruitment, hiring, training and evaluation of the Resident Assistant Staff.
-Provide direct supervision to Resident Assistants assigned to your residential area, and indirect supervision of all RA staff while on-duty/on call.

 - Manage operational and administrative responsibilities that include hall preparation, closing processes, key management, maintenance requests and all reporting associated with these processes.
-Participate in an on-call and duty rotation that includes primary on-call/duty assignments and secondary or back-up on-call/duty assignments and when on duty, respond to crisis in accordance with campus policies and response guidelines.
-Provide supervision of the Residence Halls and student staff.

 - Work in conjunction with the Facilities Department and Department of Campus Security on maintenance and safety requirements relevant to the residence hall physical plant systems, security matters, health and safety inspections and fire drills.